frePPLe/frepple/doc/user-guide/user-interface/plan-analysis/plan-editor.rst

    | When then inventory of an item is above the safety stock the color is green.

  - | **Color by item category**
-   | The color of an operationplan is determined by the category of the item
+   | The color of a manufacturing order is determined by the category of the item
      it produces.
 The category is supplied by the user in the item.category field.
    | The plan editor allows to choose a color for different categories,